 Over the formalization of this right, the main contribution is known to have manifested the Federal Government of the United States, respectively, "the Commission on Food Safety Consumer 'organization with jurisdiction for thousands of commercial products, the competence that enables the setting of standards of performance and requires product testing and warning labels.

-EU has got laws to help and ensure consumers that the purchased products are safe.
+EU has got rules to help and ensure consumers that the purchased products are safe.

 The safety of goods is based upon principle that should be seen as an entire chain,